LIFE PROCESSES

 Ans:-

 Ans : CO2 and water are the raw materials required for potosynthesis.
-Terrestrial plants get CO2 from environment and water from the soil.
+Terrestrial plants get CO2 from environment through stomata and water from the soil through roots and transport to leaves.
 Aquatic plants take up CO2 that is present in dissolved form in water .
 Water is simply absorbed by the parts of the aquatic plant submerged in water.

 Ans: The acid (hydrochloric acid ) secreted inside the the stomach makes the medium acidic which is necessary for the activation of enzyme pepsin.
 It converts inactive propepsin into active pepsin.Also, hydrochloric acid kils any bacteria which may enter the stomac along with food.